rproskuryakov/rproskuryakov.github.io/content/posts/triton-sentence-transformer.md

 GRPC vs REST clients

-GRPC performs better than REST in general.
+Protobuf is a very GRPC performs better than REST in general.
-However, one of the latest Triton Inference Server update notices
-says there are some unclear reasons why the REST client works much slower than GRPC.
-So, we experimented and also compared the performance of different protocols.

 ## What's next?